31 August 2021

 Soviet-Russian postcard, 1984.
 Photo: Mosfilm.
 Lyudmila Gurchenko and Oleg Basilashvili in Vokzal dlya dvoikh/Station for Two (Eldar Ryazanov, 1982).

-Her style deemed too western
+Her style was deemed too western

 Lyudmila Gurchenko was born Lyudmila Markovna Gurchenkov (Russian: Людмила Марковна Гурченко) in 1935 in Kharkiv, USSR (now Ukraine) in 1935 to Mark Gavrilovich Gurchenkov and Yelena Aleksandrovna Simonova-Gurchenkov.
 Her father came from a Russian peasant family, while her mother was from the Russian nobility - both from around Smolensk.